-Sec.
-7-9-69.6. - Liability.
+Section 7-9-69.6. - Liability

-The Tree Preservation Regulations shall not be construed to impose any liability upon the County, its officers or employees for the performance of any act or the failure to perform any act under the Regulations, and shall not relieve the owner from the duty to keep any tree upon his or her property in such condition as to prevent it from causing damage or constituting a nuisance.
-By enactment of the Tree Preservation Regulations, the County is not assuming responsibility for the maintenance of Protected Trees, nor relieving the property owner of the duty to maintain such trees at the property owner's expense.
-Furthermore, it shall be the obligation and duty of each property owner to demonstrate compliance with the Tree Preservation Regulations.
+The Ordinance shall not be construed to impose any liability upon the County, its officers or employees for the performance of any act or the failure to perform any act under this Ordinance, and shall not relieve the owner from the duty to keep any tree upon his or her property in such condition as to prevent it from causing damage or constituting a nuisance.
+By enactment of this Ordinance, the County is not assuming responsibility for the maintenance of Protected Trees, nor relieving the property owner of the duty to maintain such trees at the owner's expense.
+Furthermore, it shall be the obligation and duty of each owner to demonstrate compliance with this Ordinance.

-Sec.
-7-9-70. - 7-9-145 Off-street parking and loading regulations.
+Section 7-9-70. - 7-9-145 Off-street parking and loading regulations.

-All references to this section shall include sections 7-9-145.1 70.1 through 7-9-145.7 70.11.
+All references to this section shall include sections 7-9-TBD through 7-9-TBD.
 These regulations apply to all districts, planned communities and specific plan areas, unless otherwise specified.

-Sec.
-7-9-70.1. - 7-9-145.1 - Purpose and intent.
+7-9-70.1. - 7-9-145.1 Purpose and intent

 The intent of the Off-Street Parking Regulations is to provide sufficient on-site parking to accommodate the majority of traffic generated by the range of uses that might locate at the site over time for the on-site, off-street parking of motor vehicles that are attracted by the use or uses on the premises and to incentivize multimodal transportation and transportation demand management (TDM) measures.
 Parking requirements should be balanced with measures to establish and maintain an active pedestrian network by minimizing the potential for pedestrian, bicycle, and vehicle conflicts as much as possible.
-The parking facilities for motor vehicles required by this section are assumed to be the minimum which shall be required by the various land use categories.
+The parking facilities for motor vehicles required by this section are assumed to be the minimum which will be required by the various land use categories.
 However, the parking and maneuvering facilities required by this section should not be used as a fixed standard to determine the amount of off-street parking which may be adequate for any-specific use.
 If the decision maker determines minimum parking standards are inadequate for a specific project, he may require the developer, owner or operator of any specific use to provide the adequate parking even though such addition may be in excess of the minimum requirements set forth in this section.
-Reductions to minimum parking requirements may be permitted subject to approval of an off-street parking alternative Use Permit to the Zoning Administrator which would allow the developer to demonstrate through a parking study that the requirements exceed the needed supply as provided for in section 7-9-70.9, "Alternatives to Off-Street Parking Requirements."
-It is intended that these regulations shall result in the installation of properly designed parking facilities of sufficient capacity to minimize traffic congestion, enhance public safety, generally provide for the parking of motor vehicles at locations other than on the streets, and for without imposing unnecessary costs and barriers to development while ensuring safe passage of pedestrians to and from parked vehicles.
+Reductions to minimum parking requirements may be permitted subject to approval of an off street parking alternative use permit to the Zoning Administrator which would allow If the developer to ean demonstrate through a parking study that the requirements exceed the needed supply as provided for in Section 7-9-TBD, Alternatives to off-street parking requirements.
+It is intended that these regulations will result in the installation of properly designed parking facilities of sufficient capacity to minimize traffic congestion, enhance public safety, generally provide for the parking of motor vehicles at locations other than on the streets, and for without imposing unnecessary costs and barriers to development while ensuring safe passage of pedestrians to and from parked vehicles.

-Sec.
-7-9-70.2. - 7-9-145.2 General requirements.
+7-9-70.2. - 7-9-145.2 General requirements